-Criteria JORC Code explanation Commentary volume; the sample quality was not as good as with NQ system.
-The portion split at the laboratory is nominally 100g.
-This is sufficiently large to consistently estimate HM%, but is too small to consistently measure the generally very low percentage of oversize.
-Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
-Sieving to determine +1mm (oversize) and -45micron (slimes).
-Heavy mineral separation using LST heavy liquid to separate HM from other minerals (predominantly quartz).
-Control procedures include laboratory duplicates and blind duplicates.
-LST density is monitored and kept above 2.8 (it is water soluble).
-For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Not used.
-Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
+Criteria JORC Code explanation Commentary Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
+Standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
 Duplicates (both lab internal, and blind geology duplicates) and external laboratories are used to ensure accuracy and precision.
-XRF analysis is used to estimate mineralogy.
+Laboratory XRF analysis is used to estimate mineralogy.
 The XRF is calibrated using standards and known samples.
 Round-robin inter-lab checking.
-QAQC systems return acceptable results in 2018.
-For HM, 90% of the blind duplicates completed in 2018 were within 12% margin of error.
+QAQC done in 2023 revealed that 90% of blinded duplicates completed were within 10% margin of error for HM and 14% margin of error for Slime.
 Duplicate samples analysed by an external lab in 2017 returned the following comparison, 90% of the samples were within 11% of the average assay value (data limited to assays greater than 2%).
 The correlation coefficient was 0.95 and there was no significant bias.
+External Lab Checks 2017 External Lab Checks 2017 External Lab Checks 2017 Verification of sampling an assaying · · · · · · · · · · · · · · · · · · · Mineral sands drilling involves hundreds or thousands of drillholes with moderate gradintersections.
+Although high-grade intersections are a relatively insignificant part of the overall mineralisation, high grade results are often checked by examining the HM